• Approach to Chemical Substance Management

-The process of pharmaceutical research, development, and manufacturing involves the use of numerous types of chemical substances.
-Some of them can adversely impact human health, ecosystems, and the global environment.
-There are various laws and regulations related to chemical substances, including the Pollutant Release and Transfer Register (PRTR) Act, which require strict management.
-We recognize that as a company that handles chemical substances, it is our responsibility to properly manage chemical substances and control their release into the atmosphere, sewers, and public waters.
-In addition to complying with the relevant laws and regulations, the SHIONOGI Group (“SHIONOGI”) strives to control the release of chemical substances into the environment by setting its own voluntary control criteria, which are stricter than those imposed by these laws and regulations.
+Various chemical substances are used in pharmaceutical research, development, and production.
+Some of these substances can impact human health, ecosystems, and the global environment.
+Various laws and regulations are related to chemical substances, including the Pollutant Release and Transfer Register (PRTR) Act, which requires strict management.
+As a company that handles chemical substances, we recognize our responsibility to properly manage these substances and control their release into the atmosphere and wastewater.
+In addition to complying with relevant laws and regulations, the SHIONOGI Group (“SHIONOGI”) sets voluntary control criteria that are even stricter than regulatory standards and works to reduce the environmental release of chemical substances.

 PRTR

-SHIONOGI manages designated chemical substances in accordance with the PRTR Act, under which it is mandatory to record, calculate, and publish the status of the release of chemical substances into the environment.
-We keep track of the amount of designated chemical substances that are released into the atmosphere and rivers, disposed of, and recycled in our operations, and submit the necessary reports.
-We also control the amount of volatile organic compounds (VOCs) we use, release, and transfer.
-Since designated chemical substances are properly treated and disposed of as waste materials, there is no release from our operating sites via sewage.
-(Designated chemical substances treated as waste materials are included in the amount transferred.)
+SHIONOGI manages designated chemical substances according to the PRTR system, which requires recording, calculating, and publishing the status of chemical substance releases into the environment.
+We keep track of the amount of designated chemical substances released into the atmosphere and rivers, disposed of, and recycled, and submit the necessary reports.
+We also manage the amount of volatile organic compounds (VOCs) used, released, and transferred.
+The designated chemical substances are properly treated and disposed of as waste materials; therefore, there is no release from our operating sites via sewage (the amount transferred includes the designated chemical substances treated as waste materials).

 Class 1 designated chemical substances under the PRTR Act

-Substances to be registered under the PRTR Act (Unit: kg)
+Substances Reported under the PRTR Act (Unit: kg)

-Substance name*1 Amount used Amount released Amount transferred
+Substance name*1 Usage amount Amount released Amount transferred

 Atmosphere Drainage